The solution of the perturbed Tanaka-equation is pathwise unique: Proofs

-\begin{proof}[Proof of Lemma \ref{lem:knight}] $M$ is a divergent continuous local martingale, denote $B$ its DDS Brownian motion.
+\begin{pf*}{Proof of Lemma~\ref{lemknight}} $M$ is a divergent continuous local martingale, denote $B$ its DDS Brownian motion.
 That is $B_t=M_{\rho(t)}$ with the time-change $\rho$ associated with the quadratic variation of $M$.
-Then $B$ is a Brownian motion in the time--changed filtration $(\G_t=\F_{\rho(t)})\tgo$ and $(\q{M}_t)\tgo$ is continuous time-change in the filtration $(\G_t)\tgo$.
+Then $B$ is a Brownian motion in the time-changed filtration $(\G_t=\F_{\rho(t)})\tgo$, and $(\q{M}_t)\tgo$ is continuous time-change in the filtration $(\G_t)\tgo$.

-We actually show that $B$ is a martingale in the filtration $(\bG_t)\tgo$ where $\bG_t= \G_t\vee\sigma(\beta)$, that is for $0\leq t\leq s$ we have $\E{B_s-B_t|\bG_t}=0$.
+We actually show that $B$ is a martingale in the filtration $(\bG_t)\tgo$, where $\bG_t= \G_t\vee\sigma(\beta)$; that is, for $0\leq t\leq s$, we have $\mathbf{E}(B_s-B_t|\bG_t)=0$.\vadjust{\goodbreak}